World Rally Championship 2018

 Sisu is a Finnish word that loosely translates into English as ‘having guts'.
 On the flat-out, tree-lined straights, endless yumps and blind crests of Rally Finland, drivers will need plenty of ‘sisu' if they are to stand a chance of winning one of the World Rally Championship's most famous events.

 Known affectionately as the Finnish Grand Prix, the rally turns the student city of Jyvaskyla into a motorsport Mecca on the first weekend of August as fans converge in their tens of thousands to savour the dramatic action on the compacted gravel stages and lap up the party atmosphere.

-Few non-Finns have triumphed on the event due to the specialist nature of the stages with their endless series of twists, corners and jumps.
+Mix of hard, wide roads with narrower more technical sections.
+Flat out from start to finish.
+It is affectionately known as the Finnish Grand Prix and nine of the 10 fastest WRC rallies have been here.
+Blind crests often hide corners and it’s vital to position the car correctly before take-off to ensure maximum speed through the bend.
+Speeds are so high that time differences are small and there is little opportunity to regain time after a mistake.
+One of the hardest rallies for co-drivers as high speeds demand a constant, pinpoint accurate delivery of pace notes.
 Marcus Gronholm, a seven-time Neste Oil Rally Finland winner, famously said: “You need courage but the pace notes have to be perfect because they tell you where to place the car on the road before taking off flat-out over a blind crest.
 You have to have maximum trust and faith in your co-driver.”